FAQS

 Check out our Resources page for a list of websites that provide useful information for parents and teachers regarding a variety of topics related to speech-language and occupational therapy.

-Skill Builders’ occupational therapy practice has been led by director Gina Kane since its founding in 1987.
-Under her leadership, we have served the Northern Virginia and Greater Washington DC communities for more than 20 years.
-We have provided some initial information to frequently asked questions below; please do not hesitate to contact us directly at (703) 750-2443 or ot-info@skillbuildersllc.com if you have additional questions.
+Skill Builders’ occupational therapy department was founded in 1987.
+We have provided some initial information to frequently asked questions below; please do not hesitate to contact us directly if you have additional questions

 Occupational therapy is a health services profession that utilizes goal-directed activities, appropriate to each person’s age and social role, to restore, develop, and/or maintain the ability for independent, satisfying living.
 Occupational therapists evaluate, treat, and consult with individuals whose abilities to cope with the tasks of everyday living, “occupations”, are threatened or impacted by physical illness or injury, psychosocial disability, and/or developmental delays.
 Occupational therapists work in hospitals, schools, rehabilitation agencies, private practices, long-term-care facilities, community-based clinics, and other health-care organizations.
 (Adapted from the American Occupational Therapy Association Definition)